Close Banner

 11. Stay Nearby

 If you are traveling with different age groups, staying on-site or at a nearby hotel can allow everyone to meet their own needs.
 Some people like to go hard in the park all day.
 Others need nap time or a shower, or even a little pool time.
 It simplifies everything if people can easily hop back to the hotel when they need to.
 Having that hotel within walking or shuttle distance really helps.
+We have some hopful posts on staying at a hotel near Disneyland as well as the on-site Disneyland Resort hotels. we also have a post on hotels for larger families.

 12. Avoid Lost Kids … or Adults.

 Chances are, you might temporarily lose someone in the crowd when dealing with a large group at Disneyland.
 Follow our tips to avoid losing a child at Disneyland to keep the group together and quickly find each other in case someone accidentally wanders off.
 Make sure each child (or easily distracted adult) has a dedicated person watching out for them.
 We all know that person who gets excited and seems to disappear too easily.
 Talk to tadpoles about what to do if they get separated from an adult.
-The buddy system and assigning easily-accessible meeting spots and meet-up times help a lot.
+The buddy system and assigning easily accessible meeting spots and meet-up times help a lot.
 While it’s always smart to establish meeting places, you’re going to want to keep phones fully functioning to communicate with each other and to use the Disneyland app.
 Bring external phone changers to keep everyone charged up.

 13. Snack Smart